asulibraries/islandora-repo/README.md

 # ASU Digital Repository on Islandora8
 This repository is a drupal root for ASU Digital Repository built using Islandora8.

-For development purposes, this repository should be integrated with the (islandora provided vagrant environment)[https://github.com/Islandora-Devops/claw-playbook].
+For development purposes, this repository should be integrated with the [islandora provided vagrant environment](https://github.com/Islandora-Devops/claw-playbook).

 It will also include ansible scripts for provisioning and deploying to additional environments.